Yann39/self-hosted/README.md

    to find the IP address from the DNS server responsible for the domain name

 In our case every request from the **local network** is forwarded to **Pi-hole**, so the IP resolving will always go through **Pi-Hole** and **Unbound**.
+See [Network flow](#network-flow) later below for a more graphical representation of the network flow.

 You can first test that each service is resolvable using `nslookup` command, i.e. :